Methylmalonic Acid (Urine)

 This test measures the amount of a substance called methylmalonic acid (MMA) in your

 MMA is typically made in tiny amounts when you digest protein.
 Your body makes large

 amounts of MMA if you have a decrease in the amount of vitamin B-12.
-MMA is excreted
+MMA passes out

-Your body needs B-12 to make red blood cells and to help your central nervous system
+Your body needs B-12 to make red blood cells.
+B-12 also helps your central nervous

-work as it should.
-Low levels of B-12 can cause anemia, when your body does not make
+system work as it should.
+Low levels of B-12 can cause anemia.
+This is when your body

 Foods that can increase B-12 levels include red meats, shellfish, fish, dairy, and

 cereals fortified with the vitamin.
 If you are a strict vegetarian, you may be at

 higher risk for a B-12 deficiency.
 If you are pregnant and are a vegetarian, you may

 want to take a B-12 supplement.
 This is important if you plan to breastfeed your baby.